-We’ve seen quite a few award chart devaluations over the years, though for the most part we’ve continued to see robust promotions for purchasing points.
+While we’ve seen some award costs increase over the years, we’ve for the most part continued to see robust promotions for purchasing points.
 These often get better and better to account for the devaluations we’ve otherwise seen.

 While the main consideration when buying points should be that the deal as such makes sense, in this post I wanted to talk about what credit card you should use when buying points.
 This might not be as obvious as it sounds, since different programs go about points purchases in different ways.